nowatermelon/skyrim/README.md

    <img src="https://github.com/nowatermelon/skyrim/blob/main/_resources/language2.png" width="40%">

-3. To avoid manually configuring many settings (like MCMs and IED) at the start of a new game, I’ve provided a pre-configured save file named “pm” in the `Profiles` folder, meaning all you have to do is use the "Alternate Racemenu" power to redesign your character.
+3. Wabbajack does not include `profiles` and `overwrite` files.
+It is recommended to download these two files I provided from [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063) and drop them into the `Bread` folder (where the modlist is installed).

-   Additionally, I have provided the `Overwrite` folder, which includes some generated files such as the community shader cache.
+   The `profiles` folder contains a pre-configured save file named “pm”, which saves you from manually configuring settings like MCMs and IED at the start of a new game.
+Simply use the "Alternate Racemenu" power to redesign your character.

-   They can be downloaded on [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/149063).
-You just need to ***download and drop them into the `Bread` folder***.
+   The `overwrite` folder includes some other settings and generated files such as the community shader cache.

 4. There is a hidden button behind the table in the starting room that can be used to ***skip the prologue***.